 As a member of AIM, Meredith sees every new experience with teams as a learning opportunity, and a chance to have a positive impact on the health system and the patients it serves.

+Jody is currently away on maternity leave.
 As AIM’s Program Manager, Jody leads a diverse and energetic team dedicated to providing education and coaching to front-line care providers and teams who are looking to improve access, patient self-management and patient-centred interactions in their clinics.
 Jody, who holds a PhD in Psychology and an MSc in Psychiatry, has extensive experience in primary healthcare.

 Prior to joining AIM, Jody worked in primary healthcare at both the Health Quality Council of Alberta, and the University of Calgary Department of Family Medicine.
 She also holds an adjunct assistant professor position at the University of Alberta Department of Family Medicine.
 In these roles, Jody has had the opportunity to apply multiple improvement methodologies in practice, engage system leaders across multiple organizations, and promote the use of data to inform strategic priorities and support decision making at many levels across the healthcare continuum.